javaee/glassfish-samples/ws/javaee8/security/jsr375/built-in-db-identity-store/README.md

 # Built-in Database Identity Store
-JSR 375 mandates that a Java EE container MUST support built-in `IdentityStore` based on Database.
+JSR 375 mandates that a Java EE container MUST support built-in `IdentityStore` backed by a database.

 To support this mandatory requirement, `DatabaseIdentityStore` comes bundled with Glassfish-RI.